PSDI-UK/psdi-data-conversion/README.md

 ## Extending Functionality

 The Python library and CLA are written to make it easy to extend the functionality of this package to use other file format converters.
-This can by downloading or cloning the project's source from it's GitHub Repository (https://github.com/PSDI-UK/psdi-data-conversion), editing the code to add your converter following the guidance in the "[Adding File Format Converters](https://github.com/PSDI-UK/psdi-data-conversion/blob/main/CONTRIBUTING.md#adding-file-format-converters)" section of CONTRIBUTING.md to integrate it with the Python code, and installing the modified package on your system via:
+This can be done by downloading or cloning the project's source from it's GitHub Repository (https://github.com/PSDI-UK/psdi-data-conversion), editing the code to add your converter following the guidance in the "[Adding File Format Converters](https://github.com/PSDI-UK/psdi-data-conversion/blob/main/CONTRIBUTING.md#adding-file-format-converters)" section of CONTRIBUTING.md to integrate it with the Python code, and installing the modified package on your system via:

 ```bash
 pip install --editable .'[test]'